 If we make it to Camp One, we'll all feel mighty blessed,

 And the Geezers wheeze along ..."

-That was the lyric intro to our fight song, "Geezers on Pumori," a caterwauling parody of "Glory, Glory Hallelujah" that carried the name of our dream peak, right next door to Mount Everest in Nepal.
+That was the intro to our tongue-in-cheek fight song, "Geezers on Pumori," a caterwauling parody of "Glory, Glory Hallelujah" that carried the name of our dream peak, right next door to Mount Everest in Nepal.
 We wrote it to rev up the boys for shoulder-grinding gear hauls to high camp.
 But weird things happened, happy accidents.
 There were amazing quirks of chance intersecting with providence, all of which changed our lives forever.

 Now today, nearly three decades later, it's time for the back story on how that Pumori fiasco led to the most wondrous alpine adventure of a lifetime, an expedition so full of health and high humor that a few months after we returned to the USA, it jump-started the founding of U.S. Dive Travel.

 That's right.
 A mountaineering expedition to landlocked Bolivia actually sowed the soul seeds of an agency dedicated to planning tropical island vacations.
 Go figure ...